 Anonymous Was A Woman Environmental Art Grants

-The AWAW EAG supports environmental art projects that inspire thought, action, and ethical engagement.
-Selected projects not only point at problems, but aim to engage an environmental issue at some scale.
-Projects that explore interdependence, relationships, and systems through Indigenous and ancestral practices were encouraged to apply.
+The AWAW EAG will support environmental art projects that inspire thought, action, and ethical engagement.
+Projects should not only point at problems, but aim to engage an environmental issue at some scale.
+Proposals should illustrate thorough consideration of a project’s ecological and social ethics.
+Projects that explore interdependence, relationships, and systems through Indigenous and ancestral practices are encouraged to apply.

-The intended impact of the project was an important factor in the selection process.
-Environmental art projects that qualified for this program focus on the following themes, but are not limited to:
+The intended impact of the project is an important factor in the selection process.
+Environmental art projects that qualify for this program may focus on the following themes, but are not limited to:

 - Eco-social engagement

 - Climate change/climate collapse

 - Interspecies relationships

 - Recycling and repurposing

 Selected projects must benefit the public in some way, and are required to have a public engagement component by June 30, 2024.
 The public engagement component must be free to attend, open to the general public, and must add value to the public sphere rather than solely benefiting the artist’s private gain.
 Online events are acceptable as long as they are attended by a live audience.